Fern Britton: Career

-Since 2009, Britton hosted a series for BBC One called Fern Britton Meets... in which she interviewed high-profile personalities about their religious beliefs.
+Between 2009 and 2017, Britton hosted a series for BBC One titled Fern Britton Meets... in which she interviewed high-profile personalities about their religious beliefs.
 The series attracted particular attention for an interview with former Prime Minister Tony Blair, in which he said he still would have thought it right that Iraqi president Saddam Hussein be removed even without evidence he had weapons of mass destruction.

-Since 2014, Britton has presented The Big Allotment Challenge for BBC Two.
-The series was commissioned for a second series which aired in early 2015.
-In January 2016, she began presenting the BBC One antiques game show For What It's Worth.

-Channel 4

-On 2 November 2009, Britton appeared as a stand-in host on The Paul O'Grady Show for two weeks.
+The same year, Britton returned to the BBC and was a team captain on the BBC One trivia panel show As Seen on TV.
+In November 2009, Britton appeared as a stand-in host on The Paul O'Grady Show for two weeks.

-On 2 February 2011, it was confirmed that Britton would be taking over the 5:00 pm chatshow slot on Channel 4 that Paul O'Grady previously hosted.
+In February 2011, it was confirmed that Britton would be taking over the 5:00 pm chatshow slot on Channel 4 that Paul O'Grady previously hosted.
 The show, Fern, began on 28 March 2011.
 The programme drew low audience figures and was reported to be facing a revamp, change of timeslot or cancellation after its second week on air.
 The show has since been confirmed as axed in its present form but Britton may work on other projects for Channel 4.
+In May 2011, Britton played herself in a short independently made film by Mark Davenport called Photoshopping alongside lead Joan Kempson.